FenPhoenix/AngelLoader/README.md

     - My custom build should be a NuGet package, but I can't figure out how to make a NuGet package consisting only of binaries, as no matter what I try it just gleefully vomits out an empty .dll along with the actual stuff

 - The build wants FenGen.exe but that's not included because it's an _extremely_ Internal Tool<sup>TM</sup> and liable to screw up spectacularly if you don't have an intimate knowledge of its internal functionings.
 It's not strictly needed, it just generates the FM data readers and writers which you can edit by hand if you absolutely need to.
 (It generates them in order to avoid runtime reflection, unnecessary IndexOf()s and string concatenations, etc. and therefore achieve the fastest possible performance, which is critical for a file of unbounded length that must be read on startup)

-## Description
-AngelLoader is a new fan mission loader for Thief 1, Thief 2, and Thief 3.
-Current loaders for those games (FMSel, NewDarkLoader) must be attached to each game individually, necessitating multiple installs, multiple setting of config options, the inability to manage all your missions in one place, etc. AngelLoader is a standalone one-stop shop for all your missions: every FM can be viewed, played, edited, installed, and uninstalled from one place.

-The list of fan missions is filterable by game and many other criteria, and provides the option to either organize games by tab or to treat them as ordinary filters.

-The interface is inspired by DarkLoader (by Björn Henke and Tom N. Harris) and NewDarkLoader (by Robin Collier).
-AngelLoader emulates the classic DarkLoader/NewDarkLoader UI design, with its simple "everything at your fingertips" layout making for a quick and intuitive experience.
-It also incorporates features from NewDarkLoader and FMSel, such as tags, filtering, rating, optional audio file conversion, etc.

-FM loaders have traditionally had FM scanning functionality, and AngelLoader's scanner is second to none, detecting titles and authors from the trickiest of fan missions with a speed and accuracy rate not seen from any loader before.
-It also detects NewDark game types accurately, in contrast to DarkLoader which requires manual editing of its .ini file in order for NewDark Thief 1 missions to work.

-In short, AngelLoader aims to be a complete successor to DarkLoader, being an all-in-one loader and manager with an intuitive interface, high performance, and many features both classic and modern.